meganclapinski25/ecommerce-tutorial/P10-Connect-Shopping-Cart-With-Ecommerce/readme.md

----
-title: "Connect Shopping Cart with E-commerce"
+# Connect Shopping Cart with E-commerce
-slug: connect-shopping-cart-with-ecommerce
----

 Now that we have written the functions of a shopping cart, it is time to display our results in the browser instead of the console.